 Corporal injury can carry life-changing consequences, especially for those who have children.
 A protective order can bar all contact not only with the alleged victim, but can also enforce no contact with the mutually shared children.
 Any violation could result in jail time and additional charges.
 Not to mention, it is not uncommon for child protective services to conduct an investigation concurrently with law enforcement.
-Furthermore, a conviction carries a 10 year firearm ban in California and perhaps in a life-time ban under federal law.
+Furthermore, a conviction carries a life-time prohibition from you owning or possessing a firearm.

-If you have been arrested or charged with domestic battery with corporal injury under PC 273.5(a), then contact an experienced Orange County domestic violence attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you have been arrested or charged with domestic battery with corporal injury under PC 273.5(a), then contact an experienced Newport Beach domestic violence attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.